one-for-all/Feature-VO/README.md

 ### To estimate the trajectory for a dataset

-1. `python main.py` which optionally takes the path to the dataset folder.
+1. `python main.py` which optionally takes the path to the dataset folder as an argument.
 This will estimate the trajectory, and write it into a file.
-2. `python plot_traj.py` will plot the trajectory against the ground-truth.
+2. `python plot_traj.py` will plot the estimated trajectory against the ground-truth.

-Things that can be set in the `main.py` are:
+Parameters that can be set in the `main.py` file are:

 * `estimate_scale` which indicates whether we want to estimate scale.
 * `step` is the step size.